Taught course

 Routes offered

-The routes are all quite similar, but the main differences for the School Direct routes are:
+The main differences for the two additional routes are:

 • You’ll have your two school placements in the schools within the cluster that you are attached to, rather than in any school across the partnership.

-• The schools in your cluster will have a greater input into the PGDE programme throughout the year.
+• The schools in your cluster will have a greater input into the PGCE programme throughout the year.

 • There will be a strong possibility of securing employment within the cluster of schools that you are attached to, subject to availability and suitability.

-School Direct runs alongside the Provider led PGDE and leads to the same qualification.
+These two routes run alongside the provider-led PGCE and lead to the same qualification.

 Sheffield Teacher Training Alliance (STTA)